IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

    itself and so is not ingested.
 In these cases they should upload as other and we can test here.
 #.
 For subsettable files, there is something wrong with our ingest code that can't process something about that particular file,
    format, version.
 #.
-For subsettable files, they are ingesting versions that we do not support such as Stata 12 and SPSS 18,19.
-#.
 There is a browser specific issue that is either a bug in our
    software that hasn't been discovered or it is something unique to their browser such as security settings or a conflict with a browser plugin like developer tools.
 Trying a different browser such as Firefox or Chrome would be a good step.